Kisangani massacre

 The Kisangani massacre occurred from May 13–15, 2002 in the city of Kisangani, Tshopo.
-After suppressing a mutiny, the Rally for Congolese Democracy started extrajudicial killings, lootings, and rape in the city, killing up to 183 people.
+After suppressing a mutiny, the Rally for Congolese Democracy started extrajudicial killings, lootings, and rape in the city, killing as many as 183 people.

 Background

 Kisangani, strategically located on the Tshopo and Lindi rivers, is the crossroads between eastern and western Congo.
-It is home to Two airports, the Simisini and the Bangoka, which allows for easy resupply and force projection and to a large diamond market.
+It is home to two airports, the Simisini and the Bangoka, which allows for easy resupply and force projection and to a large diamond market.
 It was because of these reasons that Kisangani was often disputed and fought over by the Congolese military and different rebel groups, who were supported by Rwanda, Uganda, and Burundi.

 The Second Congo War had been ongoing for three years, the first battles over the city occurred in August 1999 between Uganda and Rwanda leaving 200 people dead.
 This battle also resulted in the end of the Ugandan-Rwandan alliance.
 Clashes in the city would begin again in June 2000 between the Rwandan Patriotic Front and the Uganda People's Defence Force, called the Six-Day War.
 During the war the Rwandan Patriotic Front successfully pushed the Uganda People's Defense Force out of the city, the conflict killed 1,576 people and destroyed 4,000 of the city's buildings.
 After the Six-Day War RPF forces withdrew from the city leaving it in the hands of their proxy group, the Rally for Congolese Democracy (RCD).

 The mutiny

 Around midnight of May 13 and 14, several mid-ranking military commanders launched a mutiny, the mutineers spread out around the city going from military post to military post recruiting people.
 At 5 A.M local time gunfire was first heard in the city.
 Mutineers belonging to the seventh brigade numbering around 60-70 attack a police station and disarmed the forces there, then they made their way to the next police station.
 Mutineers then went to the military prison and after overpowering the guards freed the prisoners in the prison.
 Mutineers then made their way to the RTNC radio station and captured it at 6 A.M.
 At the radio station they began to broadcast messages to the whole city calling them rise in rebellion against the "Rwandan invaders" and to kill them and chase them out of the city.
 They also called on MONUSCO and the FARDC forces to send reinforcements to them.
 Hearing these broadcasts loyal RCD soldiers began to storm the city, recapturing the radio station at 7:50 A.M.
 By noon RCD forces had brought 120 reinforcements on two planes from Goma and using them had managed to recapture the entire city from the mutineers.
-Also at noon high-ranking military commanders of the RCD had also arrived from Goma, included the Seventh Brigade commander Laurent Kunda.
+Also at noon, high-ranking military commanders of the RCD had also arrived from Goma, included the Seventh Brigade commander Laurent Kunda.
 The RCD says 41 people were killed during the mutiny and immediately after it including 21 civilians.